 -h (use SASL) parameters to secure your connection to AD.
 If not, password updates will fail.

 “Errors on Line 2”

 This error could mean that incorrect attribute names have been used for column headings in a CSV file for example.
 Line 2 of a CSV file is the first data line after the headers.
 This error means that the import process has failed at the very start.

 To illustrate this error, have a look at the following snippet from a CSV file.
-The columns for the the user's first and last name are headed firstName and *lastName (*instead of givenName and sn).
+The columns for the user’s first and last names are headed firstName and lastName (instead of givenName and sn).
 The import will fail with an error on line 2 of No Such Attribute.

 “Access to the attribute is not permitted because the attribute is owned by the Security Accounts Manager (SAM)”

 Several AD attributes cannot be set via script.
 They are managed by AD itself – trying to modify one of these triggers this error.